1 Introduction

 Some traditions say that Orion, who gave the name to the constellation, was the son of Euryale, daughter of Minos of Crete, but Orion, son of Hyrieus, who was also associated with Tanagra, is more likely.
 [186]

-The Phoenicians, who settled in Tanagra, probably conveyed the constellation "the heavenly hunter" that had been brought to them by the Babylonians to the Greeks, who then gave the constellation its name, Orion.
+The Phoenicians, who settled in Tanagra, probably conveyed the constellation "the heavenly hunter" that had been introduced to them by the Babylonians to the Greeks, who then gave the name Orion to the constellation.

 In 1200 BC, the Gephyraeans, who had settled around Tanagra, were driven out by Poemander, the grandson of Poemander, the son of Chaeresilaus, and migrated to Athens.
 [187]